JuliaDebug/Debugger.jl/README.md

 [...]
 ```

-### Breakpoint at specific location
+### Place breakpoints in source code
-It is sometimes useful to programmatically decide when to break and drop to the debugger to inspect your surroundings; this is for instance done in Matlab/Octave with the `keyboard` command.
+It is sometimes more convenient to choose in the source code when to break.
+This is done for instance in Matlab/Octave with `keyboard`, and in R with `browser()`.
 You can use the `@bp` macro to do this:
 ```
 julia> using Debugger